New Orleans (1947 film): Reception

 A 2019 review in Diabolique magazine stated, "it’s one of those movies where critics generally go “the music’s great but everything else is terrible and isn’t Hollywood racist” which is basically true – but it was 1947, what did people expect?
 At least there is a lot of music, Louis Armstrong and Dorothy Patrick are charming, it’s fascinating to see Holliday in a movie and I love how in the story her character marries Armstrong’s.
 Also Lubin seems to have genuine affection for the characters and the music – it’s much better than his previous three features."

+Lubin said there were "fabolous people in" the film "but I don't think the picture did very well, that had an unknown leading lady which they borrowed from MGM.